Why the future of transformation is female.

 In 2015, a few years into my greenfield GC role, it was precisely that CEO and intrapreneurial energy that inspired my long term vision for “doing law differently”, ahead of many of my more established male counterparts around the globe.
+When opening a business credit card you’ll be able to set tailored spending limits for authorized users.
 I wasn’t asked or told to transform the legal function.

 A key lever to our team’s award-winning legal operations success was the way we built relationships as trusted advisors, collaborated with our business stakeholders every step of the way, and managed risk in a way that was solutions focused and commercial.

 We aimed to be more than just legal experts – but as a source of strategic, progressive and efficient problem solving, and that included having a tech first mindset.
 And yes, throughout that time most of my team was female.
 Not necessarily by design, but it just turned out that way as we recruited for lawyers to drive our innovation agenda.

 Fast forward to 2021, where innovation is no longer a nice to have, but a “must have”, Plexus has observed that 52% of its buyers of its tech platform Gateway, are female.
 So not only is the GC role increasingly being filled by women, it appears that it’s the female led legal teams that are unafraid to challenge the industry norms and old-school thinking.
 To embrace tech.